Skwlx/Skwlx/README.md

 👨‍🎓 Pursuing a Master’s Degree in Computer Science
 🌱 Participating in the 2nd edition of "Opanuj Frontend" by [Przeprogramowani](https://przeprogramowani.pl/)
 🖥️ Co-leading Front-end Development at work, focusing on delivering high-quality web applications
-🎮 Trying to finish Banjo-Kazooie on my N64.
+🎮 Trying to finish Resident Evil 1 on my playstation 1